 Theories that lead to demoralizing consequences are by philosopher of science Nicholas Maxwell (1984, 2002) termed ‘rationally neurotic’.
 He says that ‘…neurosis can be interpreted as a methodological condition from which any aim-pursuing entity can suffer’ (2002, p.260).
 Any theoretical edifice, or institution, whose true objectives are at odds with its declared aims, and due to this breeds inconsistency of reason, is bound to produce theoretical confusion and damaging social repercussions.
 He says that it is necessary to acknowledge the import of the underlying metaphysical tenets, and to provide an hierarchy of values which is free of inconsistencies.

-Maxwell also explains that rational neurosis prevails when science says that its basic aim is to improve knowledge of factual truth as such, when actually the real aim of science is to improve knowledge of an explanatory truth.
+Maxwell also explains that rationalistic neurosis prevails when science says that its basic aim is to improve knowledge of factual truth as such, when actually the real aim of science is to improve knowledge of an explanatory truth.
 When misrepresentations of aims occur then we have a neurotic problem in the theoretical framework.
 It causes scientists to lie to themselves, and this is neurotic.
 Furthermore, the search for truth must be a search for valuable truth, anything else is neurotic.
 Maxwell wrote a good sum up in Metaphilosophy, Vol.33, No.3, April 2002.

 I think it is quite probable, from this perspective, that many psychologists are lying to themselves.
 Those theorists would be biting their own tail if they work to improve knowledge about their own explanatory truths.
 Maxwell’s remedy is to apply a form of psychoanalysis on the different theories to expose their inherent neurosis.